-We also work with a diversified group of retail chains, such as Express, JC Penney and Kohl's, in developing product lines that are sold under their private label programs.
+We work with a diversified group of retail chains, such as Express, Kohl's and JC Penney in developing product lines that are sold under their private label programs.
 Our design teams collaborate with our customers to produce custom made products for department and specialty chain stores.
 Store buyers may provide samples to us or may select styles already available in our showrooms.
 We believe we have established a reputation among these buyers for our ability to produce high quality product on a reliable, expeditious and cost-effective basis.